Itfly/grpc.csharp/RetrySample/README.md

-# Secure gRPC service with TLS/SSL
+# Implement retries with Polly

 Implement retries with Polly